 - Anyone who has been in close contact with someone who has COVID-19.
 This includes people who previously had COVID-19 and people who have taken a serologic (antibody) test and have antibodies to the virus. - What counts as close contact?
-You were within 6 feet of someone who has COVID-19 for at least 15 minutes.
+You were within 6 feet of someone who has COVID-19 for a cumulative total of 15 minutes or more over a 24-hour period.